Skip to main content

 Technical Analysis

-CVE-2025-32058 is a stack-based buffer overflow vulnerability (CWE-121) found in the Bosch Infotainment system ECU, which integrates an RH850 microcontroller module responsible for CAN bus communication.
-The RH850 module interfaces with the infotainment main SoC via a custom INC protocol.
-The vulnerability arises during the processing of protocol requests on the V850 side, allowing an attacker who has already gained code execution on the infotainment main SoC to escalate privileges and execute arbitrary code on the RH850 module.
-This escalation enables the attacker to send arbitrary CAN messages over the vehicle's CAN bus, potentially manipulating critical vehicle functions such as braking, steering, or engine control.
-The flaw was first identified in the Nissan Leaf ZE1 model manufactured in 2020, indicating that affected vehicles have been in circulation for several years.
-The vulnerability has a CVSS v3.1 score of 9.3 (critical), with an attack vector classified as local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), and no user interaction (UI:N).
-The scope is changed (S:C), reflecting that the vulnerability affects components beyond the initially compromised system.
-The impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H), underscoring the potential for severe consequences if exploited.
-No known exploits have been reported in the wild yet, and no patches are currently linked, emphasizing the need for proactive mitigation.
-The vulnerability highlights the risks inherent in interconnected automotive ECUs, especially those bridging infotainment systems and critical vehicle control networks.
+CVE-2025-32058 is a stack-based buffer overflow vulnerability (CWE-121) discovered in the Bosch Infotainment system ECU, which integrates an RH850 microcontroller module responsible for CAN bus communication.
+The RH850 module communicates with the infotainment main SoC via a custom protocol over the INC interface.
+The vulnerability exists in the request processing logic on the RH850 side, where improper bounds checking allows a buffer overflow when handling specially crafted protocol requests.
+Exploitation requires the attacker to have prior code execution on the infotainment main SoC, which is a prerequisite to trigger the overflow on the RH850 module.
+Successful exploitation enables arbitrary code execution on the RH850, allowing the attacker to send arbitrary CAN messages over the vehicle's CAN bus.
+This capability can be leveraged to manipulate critical vehicle functions controlled via CAN, such as braking, steering, or engine management, potentially leading to dangerous scenarios.
+The vulnerability was first identified in the Nissan Leaf ZE1 model manufactured in 2020, indicating real-world deployment.
+The CVSS v3.1 score of 9.3 reflects the critical nature of the flaw, with low attack complexity, no privileges required, no user interaction, and a scope change affecting multiple components.
+No public exploits or patches are currently available, highlighting the need for proactive mitigation and monitoring.

 Potential Impact